dshawul/NebulaSEM/paper/paper.md

 While high-order methods are more commonly associated with atmospheric modeling, such endeavors often rely on finite-difference discretization, which is less geometrically flexible, or global spectral methods on latitude-longitude grids, which lack scalability.
-NebulaSEM provides geometrical flexibility due to its CFD roots, allowing atmospheric simulaitons on any type of grid.
+NebulaSEM provides geometrical flexibility due to its CFD roots, allowing atmospheric simulations on any type of grid.
 The element-based design, as opposed to global spectral-methods, ensures high-scalability for large scale simulations.
 The high-order dGSEM discretization it employs delivers the accuracy necessary for achieving high-fidelity atmospheric simulations.
 In addition, NebulaSEM incorporates dynamic adaptive mesh refinement capabilities, a feature not commonly found in traditional atmospheric modeling approaches.